 User Friendliness

-Of course, you also can download videos in advance to avoid issues caused by a slow internet connection.
+Of course, you can also download videos in advance to avoid issues caused by a slow internet connection.
+However, during my testing, I never had to do it because everything ran smoothly.

-Platforms Availability
+Platforms Availability and Compatibility

+Kinomap is only available for iOS, Android, and Apple TV.
 It’s a shame that desktop apps (for macOS or Windows) are unavailable.
 Luckily, Kinomap can mirror the video screen to a smart TV or laptop.

 Kinomap Alternatives